What is a party kit?

 What's the problem with disposables?

 Party plates, even paper ones, can’t be easily recycled due to mixed materials and contamination from food waste.
+This means they end up in general waste - either going to landfill or for incineration.

 Why does it matter?